RCSS-IR/HoleAnalyzer/README.md

 # Python Hole Analyzer

-With using this project you can analyze a rcss competition rcl to see how many holes and black holes has been occurred in the competition.
+With using this project you can analyze a rcss competition rcl to see how many holes and clashes has been occurred in the competition.

 ## How to use